nie-game/OpenXR-Hpp/OPENXR-HPP.md

                               1});
 ```

+Because of the strict C++ naming rule, a sub-class can't change a parent class
+member name; so in very rare cases the sub-class keep the parent member name
+(e.g. XrCompositionLayerPassthroughFB.flags become XrCompositionLayerPassthroughFB.layerFlags).

 ### Return values, Error Codes & Exceptions

 By default OpenXR-Hpp has exceptions enabled.
 This means that OpenXR-Hpp checks